android-ide/android_sampling_profiler_facade/README.md

 Android Sampling Profiler Facade
 ======================

 There is a hidden sampling profiler in Android going back at least as far as Android 2.3.
-It is not supported by the Android development tools and it is an in-process profiler which can't be triggered from the Dalvik Debug Monitor Server (DDMS).
-Furthermore it is not easily discoverable because it is not included in the ADT android.jar files against which apps are built.
+To make it easy to use the sampling profiler we have created an small library, the Android Sampling

-To make it easy to use the sampling profiler we have created an small library, the Android Sampling Profiler Facade.
+Profiler Facade.
 It works with Android 2.3 and Android 4.x.
-To use just drop it into the libs/ directory of your Android project.
+To use just drop the JAR file into the libs/ directory of your Android project.
 If your project is an Android Studio project you also have to add the JAR dependency to your `build.gradle` file: